 The causes are complicated.

-A recent study from The Financial Review revealed that women are cautious about entering trade jobs.
-And when they do pursue a trade career, employers are hesitant to hire them.
-This seems to be because trade jobs have been traditionally seen as male-dominated, making it hard for women to be accepted and valued in this field.
-And unfortunately, there also seems to be concerns from men in the field that women entering these jobs might be seen as taking over roles that were historically considered for men.
+And when women do pursue a trade career, some employers are hesitant to hire them.
+Perhaps because trade jobs have been traditionally seen as male-dominated, it is hard for women to be accepted and valued in this field.
+And, unfortunately, there also are concerns from some men in the field that women entering these jobs might be seen as taking over roles that were historically considered for men.
+It’s a wider shift reflected in not only the trades: the proportion of male nurses has sat at 10% for the previous decade, with a similar stigma for men who enter a female-dominated career path.
+Efforts are being made on both fronts, to remove gender stigma and encourage men and women to consider all potential careers as possible.

 For the past thirty years, despite efforts from both government and industry, women are still undervalued because of unfair treatment based on their gender.
 This is worsened by the fact that inappropriate sexual comments and harassment are overwhelmingly tolerated in the industry, making things even harder for women in these fields.